 UMHB is excited to offer a new experience to our students through our Guide app.
 This tool creates a customized path that leads students towards success and graduation.
 This session will cover the Guide content and benefits for students as well as how Guide fits into a larger student success collaborative on campus.

-In coming to college first time freshmen start to realize just how much different it is than high school.
-One of the most glaring differences between college and high school is in what it takes to be successful at the collegiate level.
-In this interest session we hope to help give you a good starting point in good study habits as well as communicate what a college professor expects of their students.
+When they come to college, first time freshmen start to realize just how different it is from high school.
+One of the most glaring differences between college and high school is what it takes to be successful at the collegiate level.
+In this interest session we talk about good study habits and what college professors expect of their students.

 This interest session is designed to introduce students to the many opportunities our students have to get involved outside the classroom on UMHB's campus.
-As a freshman it can sometimes seem overwhelming when trying to find an organization that shares their common interest.
-We hope that this session, led by Student Life staff from UMHB, will be able to expose new freshmen to the vast opportunities to find their place amongst the campus community.
+Freshmen can feel overwhelmed when they seek to meet others who share their interests.
+We hope that this session, led by Student Life staff members from UMHB, will help new freshmen learn about the many opportunities they will have to find their place in the campus community.

-Our Christian faith at UMHB is part of the foundation for our mission as a University.
-Because we desire to help all of our students grow in their knowledge of Jesus Christ, we have a large number of opportunities for students to serve that take place on or around campus.
-In this session you will hear from our Baptist Student Ministry as they share with you the many opportunities a student has to be involved in the spiritual life of UMHB.
+At UMHB, our Christian faith forms the foundation for our mission as a university.
+Because we desire to help all of our students grow in their knowledge of Jesus Christ, we have a large number of opportunities for students to serve on or around campus.
+In this session our Baptist Student Ministry team will share with you the many opportunities a student has to be involved in the spiritual life of UMHB.

-For this interest session you have the opportunity to hear from multiple offices around campus who provide important resources for your everyday life while living on campus.
-Some topics include our Nursing Center for students and our Police Department discussing campus safety and parking procedures will be covered in this session.
+In this interest session you have the opportunity to hear from multiple university staff members who provide important resources for students' everyday life on campus.
+Topics such as what to do when students get sick and campus safety and parking procedures will be covered in this session.

 The Center for Academic Excellence